miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 -  VPN stands for Virtual Private Network.
 It is a service that enables you to securely connect your on-premises network or a remote device (such as a laptop or mobile device) to your AWS Virtual Private Cloud (VPC) over an encrypted connection via the public internet.

+test-1-Question 4
+Which of the following statements are CORRECT regarding the AWS VPC service?
+(Select two)

+- A Security Group can have both allow and deny rules
+- A Network Address Translation gateway (NAT gateway) is managed by AWS
+- A Security Group can have allow rules only
+- A Network Address Translation instance (NAT instance) is managed by AWS
+- A network access control list (network ACL) can have allow rules only

+Answer:
+- A Security Group can have allow rules only
+- A Network Address Translation gateway (NAT gateway) is managed by AWS

 - Question 44
 A multi-national organization has a separate virtual private cloud (VPC) for each of its business units on the AWS Cloud.
 The organization also wants to connect its **on-premises** data center with the different virtual private clouds (VPC) for better organization-wide collaboration.
 Which AWS services can be combined to build the MOST efficient solution for this use-case?
 (Select two)